x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### Features of SMTP AUTH client submission

-- SMTP AUTH client submission allows you to send email to people in your organization as well as outside your company.
+- SMTP AUTH client submission allows you to send email to people in your organization and outside your company.

 - This method bypasses most spam checks for email sent to people in your organization.
 This can help protect your company IP addresses from being blocked by a spam list.